jamiboym/treasure-chest/README.md

 For all installations, ensure that `wget`, `make`, `g++`, `gcc`, and `tar` are on the machine.

-Post-installation, make sure to uncomment line 10 in `bash_profile`.
+Post-installation, make sure to adjust your `PATH` and `LD_LIBRARY_PATH` accordingly.
+There is a line that is commented out in `bash_profile` for this.

 ## Configurations